langroid/langroid/docs/examples/agent-tree.md

 where each node in the tree is handled by a separate agent.
 This is a toy numerical example, and illustrates:

-- how to have agents organized in a hiearchical structure to accomplish a task
+- how to have agents organized in a hierarchical structure to accomplish a task
 - the use of global state accessible to all agents, and
 - the use of tools/function-calling.